-The SCO calculated the Lottery's proportionate share of the State's net OPEB liability and other GASB 75 accounting elements for the measurement period July 1, 2020, through June 30, 2021.
-As in the prior fiscal year, the calculation was based on the Lottery's total combined OPEB prefunding and pay-as-you-go contribution amounts during the measurement period as a ratio of the State's total combined OPEB pre-funding and pay-as-you-go contribution amounts during the same period, for each bargaining unit in which the Lottery has employees.
+The SCO calculated the Lottery's proportionate share of the State's net OPEB liability and other GASB 75 accounting elements for the measurement period July 1, 2021, through June 30, 2022.
+As in the prior fiscal year, the calculation was based on the Lottery's total combined OPEB pre-funding and pay-as-you-go contribution amounts during the measurement period as a ratio of the State's total combined OPEB pre-funding and pay-as-you-go contribution amounts during the same period, for each bargaining unit in which the Lottery has employees.
 Effective as of July 1, 2018, the actuarial costs for members in the Service Employee International Union bargaining units are based on one combined actuarial valuation group.

-At the start of the measurement period, July 1, 2020, the Lottery's net OPEB liability was \$245.2 million.
-The change in allocation basis and proportionate share from prior year resulted in an increase of approximately \$3.1 million.
-During the measurement period, the Lottery's net OPEB liability decreased approximately \$2.1 million, resulting in a net OPEB liability of \$246.2 million as of June 30, 2021.
+At the start of the measurement period, July 1, 2021, the Lottery's net OPEB liability was \$246.2 million.
+The change in allocation basis and proportionate share from prior year resulted in a decrease of approximately \$33 million.
+During the measurement period, the Lottery's net OPEB liability decreased \$64.1 million, resulting in a net OPEB liability of approximately \$182.1 million as of June 30, 2022.